top of page

 Executive Contributor Jennifer Jones

 Eating healthy is something that I have done for most of my life.
 Many years ago, I made a conscious decision that even though both of my parents were diabetic, I wouldn’t be.
 The truth is, I never had terrible eating habits, but I knew I could improve in some areas, and I did and continue to do so.
 I became more aware of what I ate.
-I put more thought into what foods and beverages I chose to eat and drink.
+I thought more about what foods and beverages I chose to eat and drink.
 For me, having a healthy diet is much more than what I choose to eat, it’s about my relationship with food as a whole, and how it affects my body.

 Why better eating habits matter

 My journey of healthy eating was more than just avoiding a diabetic sentence; it began when I was a child.
 I had many allergies growing up, including dust and grass, but I also had food allergies.
 So, at a young age, I had to learn to avoid eating certain foods to prevent myself from getting sick.
 Not forever, but for a while.
-I can remember when I had the allergy test, my eyes were glued to the area where the chocolate sample was dropped!
+I remember when I had the allergy test, my eyes were glued to the area where the chocolate sample was dropped!
 I was so relieved when I didn’t react!
 Phew!
 As a kid, I loved chocolate, as most kids do.
-Fast forward to adulthood, I continued making changes to my “diet,” and it was relatively easy, having had to do so from an early age.
-Whenever I felt myself “slip,” I would remind myself of what my goal was.
+Fast forward to adulthood, I continued to make changes to my “diet,” and it was relatively easy, having had to do so from an early age.
+Whenever I felt myself “slip,” I would remind myself of my goal.
 I’m now at the point where I can indulge in decadent desserts, rum punch, etc., but always, always in moderation because I know how to adjust as needed if needed.

 This awareness of what foods affected me became part of my lifestyle.
 No, I wasn’t hypervigilant to the point where I became paranoid and didn’t enjoy eating, but I paid attention and made mental and sometimes literal notes of what affected me and how.
 I began to notice which foods made me feel bloated, such as broccoli and kale, so I avoided eating them.
 Fresh pineapple, which I loved, would give me a soar throat and nasal drip, but once cooked, I was fine.
 What I also noticed about my eating habits was that if there were snacks in the house and I was bored, I would eat them.
 Another thing I realised was that I would have a cup of coffee every day after lunch (with something sweet).
 I’m not sure where I got this habit from, my sis, perhaps?
 But I had it.
 So I decided I would only drink coffee when I felt for it.
 And guess what?
 I went an entire week without having any coffee, and I didn’t miss it at all!
 I mostly have coffee now on Sunday mornings at brunch and, yes, with something sweet.